Tuplanolla/gcc-weverything/README.md

 ## Bugs and Limitations

 Throughout history GCC has used three kinds of option specification systems, so there can be small variations in the extracted output.
 For example `-Wformat` was changed to `-Wformat=` when version 3.4.0 was released.
-Such values have to be filled in by hand if the options are not removed.
+Such options have to be
+ tweaked by hand or
+ removed.

 Since everything really means everything here, `-Werror` and warnings like, say, `-Wtraditional` are also included.